RTXteam/RTX/README.md

 Text data files for the RTX system that are deployed using git are stored under this subdirectory.
-There are only a few such files because the RTX software obtains most of the information that makes up the RTX-KG1 knowledge graph by querying external knowledge sources via web APIs, rather than by loading flat files [(link)](data).
+There are only a few such files because the RTX software obtains most of the information that makes up the RTX-KG1 knowledge graph by querying external knowledge providers via web APIs, rather than by loading flat files [(link)](data).

 ## Key repository branches